jonilaserson/npc_assistant/README.md

   - "Set Next Scene" button appears when goals are achieved
   - Seamless scene transitions that maintain conversation flow
   - Type `/scene` anytime to set a new scene
+  - Rollback to any scene to try different story branches
+- **NPC Sharing**: Share characters with other GMs by email
+  - Include starting scene (becomes protected for the recipient)
+  - Recipient gets complete character with voice and portrait
+  - Perfect for collaborative worldbuilding
 - **Voice Selection**: Regenerate or manually select from 100+ voices
 - **Image Regeneration**: Create new character portraits anytime
 - **Field Regeneration**: Use AI to regenerate individual character traits